ymittal/info-retrieval-final-project/eval/README.md

 For example, it would be wrong to penalise a system that used only Arabic data for missing some relevant documents that were only available in English.

+---
+## Log
+Jan 4 :: Added provisional qrels based on the queries that are judged.